Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 Syracuse Stats and Trends

-- In Syracuse's seven games this year, it has six wins against the spread.
+- Syracuse has six wins against the spread in seven games this season.

-- This season, the Orange have an against-the-spread record of 4-0 in their four games as an underdog of 3.5 points or more.
+- This year, the Orange have an against-the-spread record of 4-0 in their four games as an underdog of 3 points or more.

-- Syracuse's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Syracuse's games this year have hit the over on three of seven set point totals (42.9%).

-- When Syracuse scores more than 20.2 points, it is 5-0 against the spread and 3-2 overall.
+- Syracuse is 5-0 against the spread and 3-2 overall in games when it scores more than 20.2 points.

-- Syracuse is 5-0 against the spread and 2-3 overall when the team totals more than 353.5 yards.
+- When Syracuse churns out more than 353.5 yards, the team is 5-0 against the spread and 2-3 overall.

 - This season the Orange have turned the ball over eight times, while the Hokies have forced 8 turnovers.